Pillar · Multi-agent collaboration

 This article avoids vendor-specific claims that were not checked against primary docs or local h5i CLI behavior.

-h5i records prompts, context, test evidence, review signals, and agent messages alongside normal Git history.
+Create a sandboxed workspace, capture the run, and post a review-ready PR brief. h5i records prompts, context, test evidence, review signals, and agent messages alongside normal Git history.

 Star on GitHub Read the guides